 - Remember to adopt touch targets to accommodate finger sizes

 - Don't keep two touch targets close, like two call-to-actions

 - Design with the smallest breakpoints and then scale up to accommodate larger devices

 - Test on real devices and rollout

-In this article, we have covered the processes and operations that transformation requires to make your digital presence contemporary.
+In this article, we have covered the processes and operations that transformation requires to make your internet presence contemporary.

-Here is a summary of what you need to do at the operational level to transform your digital presence.
+Here is a summary of what you need to do at the operational level to transform your digital presence marketing.